n4j1Br4ch1D/postcss-obfuscator/README.md

   ### How it Works Basicly?
   1. Loop over all css files.
-  2. Uses Buildting fucntion(regex) to find classes & ids.
+  2. Uses Buildting function(regex) to find classes & ids.
   3. Saves Ids & classes in a Json file key represting orginal Names. then genarates  random names as values.
   4. Creates new folder from source folder.
   5. Loops throw files and replaces those keys with values from JSON File.

   ### Caveats?
   - Only CSS Supported so call the extension After your code was converted to css (Example: scss to css).
-Its genarlly better to call at as the last plugin.
+Its generally better to call at as the last plugin.
   - One of  best practices is to avoid naming your ids & classes reserved words like html elemnts name or attributes. (same for JS & CSS).
   - It uses builting function to find divs & css classes. so it may not work perfectly with advanced CSS selectors.
  - I advice to keepData as deafult true and to use a diffrent build directory: using same directory will replace your files and you may loose orginal classes and ids names. you will get a warning for that.